chris7444/ansible-docker-ucp/README.md

 A much briefer video with a quick demo can be found here: https://vimeo.com/229389079

-[architecture]:<https://github.com/gabrielmcg/ansible-docker-ucp/blob/master/images/architecture.png> "Figure 1.
+[architecture]: </images/architecture.png> "Figure 1.
 Solution Architecture"